|

 1. Measure & Rinse Rice

-First, weigh out 16 ounces of rice.
-Next, we will rinse it.
+First, weigh out 16 ounces of rice and rinse it.
 While wild rice is typically pretty clean, it’s always a good idea to rinse before cooking.
-Add your rice to a collander and run under cold water for a few seconds to rinse off any lingering debris.
+Add your rice to a colander and run under cold water for a few seconds to rinse off any lingering debris.

 2. Add Rice & Water to Instant Pot